 My mom made this Vietnamese curry stew quite often when I was growing up.
 The stew freezes very well so when she goes on vacation without my dad (like when she visits me in Dubai for months at a time), she will make a huge pot of this stuff and freeze them in quart-size containers so that my dad can defrost them as needed for dinner.

-I still remember the first time I ever made this curry for Scotch – which was probably about seven years ago.
+I still remember the first time I ever made this curry for my husband Scotch – which was probably more than a decade ago.
 I followed my mom’s instructions and so ended up with a huge potful – probably enough to feed a small army for months!

 Even though it was only Scotch and I, I wasn’t worried because I figured that we would make quick work of the curry.
 However, when Scotch tasted it, he only ate a small bowl and wanted no more.
 I was left on my own to finish it all.